EndPointCorp/end-point-blog/2021/01/19/monads.html.md

 ## Handling exceptions

-When theres a series of unsafe operations executed in sequence, exception handling code can also get unwieldy if left unchecked due to nesting and such.
+When there's a series of unsafe operations executed in sequence, exception handling code can also get unwieldy if left unchecked due to nesting and such.

 Consider an `order` object that looks like this: